-Collective thought must be given to the development of modern societies and the Africans-cannot run the risk of modernizing their countries on a foreign pattern which would lead to an undesirable social and political revolution.
-CPA/CP/198/déf.
+Collective thought must be given to the development of modern societies and the Africans cannot run the risk of modernizing their countries on a foreign pattern which would lead to an undesirable social and political revolution.

+CHAPTER VI

-Chapter VI - THE ENLARGEMENT OF THE COMMUNITY AND ITS IMPACT ON THE EEC-MASM ASSOCIATION
+THE ENLARGEMENT OF THE COMMUNITY AND ITS IMPACT ON THE EEC-AASM ASSOCIATION

-118. The opening of negotiations between the European Economic Community and four applicant countries, including the United Kingdom (1), will not only raise the problem of establishing Association links between the enlarged Community and the dependent Commonwealth territories but also of the possible accession to the Association of independent African States which may wish to move in the same direction and establish special ties with the enlarged Community.
+The opening of negotiations between the 118.
+European Economic Community and four applicant countries, including the United Kingdom(1), will not only raise the problem of establishing Association links between the enlarged Community and the dependent Commonwealth territories but also of the possible accession to the Association of independent African States which may wish to move in the same direction and establish special ties with the enlarged Community.

-The enlargement of the Community and the foreseeable enlargement of the Association entails many unknown factors for the ASM and, consequently, some risks.
+The enlargement of the Community and the foreseeable enlargement of the Association entails many unknown factors for the AASM and, consequently, some risks.